pivotal/blog/content/post/windows-containerization-deep-dive.md

 host.
 This is the same technology used by Docker and other high-level container technologies.

-In Diego, this component is called Garden, and is currently being rewritten to use the same API as Docker, [RunC](https://github.com/opencontainers/runc).
+In Diego, this component is called Garden and is currently being rewritten to use the same API as Docker, [RunC](https://github.com/opencontainers/runc).

 Containers are popular because they provide strong isolation between